RommelTJ/ExercisesAndAlgorithms/interview_tips/10-CommonIssuesAndHowToFixThem.md

 2. You're less likely to confuse yourself, especially later on when you go back and walk through your code with a sample input to see if it works.

+## Miscellaneous

+### What do I do if I get rejected?

+Rejection happens.
+It’s an ugly reality of the interview process.
+If you can afford to, take a brief break from your studying so you can come back fresh.

+The good news: You’re better at interviewing now.
+Sure, running practice questions is good preparation, but actually getting out there and failing some interviews is great preparation.
+Nothing approximates real interviews quite like other real interviews!

+Reach out to the company and ask for feedback.
+Some companies can't do this for legal reasons, but it never hurts to ask.

+Keep in mind that rejection can happen for any number of reasons.
+There's definitely an element of randomness.
+A lot of Google engineers feel there's only a 50-50 chance they’d get an offer if they went through the interview process again.

+Sometimes company priorities change, and they decide they need to slow down hiring.
+Sometimes you just get unlucky and get the interviewers who like to give low ratings.

+There's lots you can do to prepare, but there's also lots that you can't control.
+The best you can do is keep showing up and slowly getting better!